Mercedes W13: Season summary

-The W13 was set to run in a special "Red Pig" livery at the Belgian Grand Prix to celebrate 55 years of Mercedes-AMG, the livery itself was a half-and-half paint job, inspired by the 1971 24 hours of Spa class winning Mercedes-AMG "Rote Sau" 300 SEL 6.8 race car.
-It was to be the first time for Mercedes to compete in a race with a special livery since the 2019 German Grand Prix.
-But later, Mercedes decided to not to use the special livery, due to weight issues and lack of time as three back-to-back races were scheduled for the upcoming three weeks.
-While the red to silver livery did not materialise, some elements of the livery, including the AMG logos and driver numbers, were present.
 The W13 proved to be uncompetitive in the early part of the season until Mercedes brought significant upgrades to the car in Spain.
 Hamilton and Russell were able to finish on the podium when either one of Ferrari's drivers hit trouble, with Russell finishing in the top 5 until Silverstone where he retired on lap 1.

 Despite being a less competitive car compared to its predecessors, it was reliable until Hamilton retired in the final race of the season in Abu Dhabi with a hydraulics problem on lap 55.
 Russell managed to score his first pole position at the Hungarian Grand Prix and his first win at the São Paulo Grand Prix, which was the team's first win since the 2021 Saudi Arabian Grand Prix and their first 1–2 finish since the 2020 Emilia Romagna Grand Prix.
-This is the first time since 2012 the team had won only one race.
-With Russell's victory in Interlagos, Mercedes‘ eleven-season streak of winning at least one race continues and it is currently the longest active streak in Formula One as well as the third longest in the sport’s history.
+This is the first time since 2012 the team had won only one race and qualified on pole once.
+With Russell's victory in Interlagos, Mercedes' streak of winning at least one race every season was extended to 11 seasons (the third longest in the sport's history as of 2024), stretching all the way back to the Chinese Grand Prix in 2012.
+The streak came to an end the following season as the team failed to win a single race for the first time since 2011.

 The W13 is regarded as one of the worst Mercedes-AMG developed cars to date rivalling the race record of pre turbo-hybrid era Mercedes cars.
 Toto Wolff, Mercedes-AMG F1 Team Principal, claims that he intends to "put these cars in the reception at Brackley and in Brixworth to remind us every single day how difficult it can be".